wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 one gradient update with each tuple using SGD we are then pushing our learned weights according to the reward obtained (recall the td-target is used as a true estimate for our algorithm).
-So, we are effectively pushing our weights using each sample, which in turn depended on the previous one (both reward and next state).
+So, we are effectively pushing our weights using each sample, which in turn depended on the previous one (both reward and next state) because of the same process happening a time step before (the weights were pushed a bit using previous rewards).

 {{<figure src="https://wpumacay.github.io/research_blog/imgs/img_dqn_exp_replay_intuition.png" alt="fig-dqn-exp-replay-intuition" position="center"
     caption="Figure 11.
 One type of correlation (sequential).
 Rewards and states visited depend on the previous experiences.
-Adapted from [8]" captionPosition="center" style="border-radius: 8px;" captionStyle="color: black;">}}
+Adapted from [8]" captionPosition="center" style="border-radius: 8px;" >}}

 We'll borrow the example from the Udacity Nanodegree [8] to explain this issue a bit further:
-Suppose you are learning to play tennis, and you are using the action-value function approximation algorithm from last section to learn from your tennis training experiences whether to use your forehand or backhand shots in specific situations.
-Recall that unlike the tabular case, nearby pairs in state-action space will have similar values (which is actually what we wanted when discussing "generalization").
-In the case of our tennis example, if we learn online as we practice we might start getting a situation that favors using our forehand shot (because we might have started getting changes to do our forehand), which might be good for balls coming from the right.
+Suppose you are learning to play tennis and you are using the action-value function approximation algorithm from last section to learn from your tennis training experiences whether to use your forehand or backhand shots in specific situations.
+Recall that, unlike the tabular case, nearby pairs in state-action space will have similar values (which is actually what we wanted when discussing "generalization").
+In the case of our tennis example, if we learn online as we practice we might start getting a situation that favors using our forehand shot (because we might have started getting more chances to use our forehand), which might be good for balls coming from the right.
 However, due to our function approximator, our Q-function will start to favor ever so slightly the forehand action even in cases were the ball comes to our left.
 I placed a question mark for the q-values of the other action as we might not know how their values are evolving